Get 50% off Resos paid plans for 3 months Claim offer →

 Takeout orderingYesNo

 This is where Tock genuinely stands apart.
-Its prepaid dining model was built for restaurants where every seat matters and no-shows are financially devastating.
-If you offer a fixed tasting menu at $200+ per person, Tock lets you sell those seats like tickets, collect payment upfront, and eliminate the risk of an empty table.
+Its prepaid dining model was built for restaurants where every seat matters and no-shows are financially damaging.
+If you offer a fixed tasting menu, Tock lets you sell seats like tickets and collect payment upfront, protecting prepaid revenue according to your cancellation policy.

 Standard reservation features